anki-code/xontrib-pipeliner/README.md

 #### Experimental features

 * `ppl` is to run multicore `pl`.
-It works and tested mostly on Linux.
+It tested mostly on Linux.
 See "Known issues" section.
 * `plx` is the shorter way to execute the commands with pipe lines i.e. `ls /home | plx 'du -sh /home/{line}'`.

 ## Examples